LibrariesHacked/schema-librarydata/docs/how-to-validate-a-dataset.md

 These instructions use the tool, [Good Tables](https://goodtables.io), developed by the [Open Knowledge Foundation](https://okfn.org/).

-1. In your browser, navigate to [https://try.goodtables.io](http://try.goodtables.io/)
+1. In your web browser, navigate to [https://try.goodtables.io](http://try.goodtables.io/)
-2. In the **Source** text field, select the option to 'Upload File'.
+2. In the **Source** field, select the option to 'Upload File'
 3. Using the **Browse** button, upload your CSV file
-4. In the **Schema** text field, enter the URL of the schema that you want to validate the data against.
-These are listed in the table further down this page.
+4. In the **Schema** field, enter the URL of the schema that you want to validate the data against.
+Options for these are listed in the table further down this page
-5. Click the **Validate** button.
+5. Click the **Validate** button

 The tool will report whether the table is valid.

 <figure>
     <img src="{{site.url}}/images/how-to-validate-a-dataset-valid.png" alt="Example of successful data validation" />